VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Experiments

 \subsection{Joint Camera and Object Motion Control}

 We first evaluate joint control of camera and object motion on VerseControl4D.
-As shown in Table~\ref{tab:joint_control}, VerseCrafter achieves the best VBench-I2V scores among Perception-as-Control, Yume, Uni3C, and our model, with clear gains in Overall Score, Imaging Quality, Aesthetic Quality, and both Subject/Background consistency.
-On 3D control metrics, VerseCrafter substantially reduces rotation, translation, and object-motion errors compared with the strongest baseline, reflecting much tighter alignment with the target 4D trajectories.
-Qualitative comparisons in Fig.~\ref{fig:joint_control_vis} further highlight these differences: Perception-as-Control often produces low-quality frames with inaccurate camera motion; Yume, driven only by text descriptions of motion, roughly follows the desired direction but lacks precise trajectory control; and Uni3C, relying on SMPL-X, can control human motion but fails to handle other categories such as vehicles.
-In contrast, VerseCrafter keeps multiple objects attached to their 3D Gaussian trajectories while accurately following the specified camera path, yielding sharp and temporally coherent videos.
+As shown in Table~\ref{tab:joint_control}, VerseCrafter achieves the best VBench-I2V scores among all compared methods, with clear gains in Overall Score, Imaging Quality, Aesthetic Quality, and both subject and background consistency.
+On 3D control metrics, VerseCrafter substantially reduces rotation, translation, and object-motion errors compared with the best-performing baseline, reflecting much tighter alignment with the target 4D geometric control.
+Qualitative comparisons in Fig.~\ref{fig:joint_control_vis} further highlight these differences: Perception-as-Control and Uni3C exhibit noticeable human deformation, while Yume roughly follows the text-described motion but lacks precise camera control.
+Uni3C, relying on SMPL-X, is limited to single-person motion and struggles with other categories such as vehicles.
+In contrast, VerseCrafter more faithfully follows both the camera trajectory and 3D Gaussian trajectories while maintaining sharp appearance and geometrically consistent backgrounds.